coenfuse/mflux/source/modules/mqtt/readme.md

 ### Dependencies ###

-* To communicate with InfluxDB on a remote location, this module uses the [mosquitto]() library.
+* To communicate with MQTT broker on a remote location, this module uses the [mosquitto]() library.